podio/podio-objc-platform/tutorial/index.md

 **Line 1** configures PodioPlatformKit to be able to uniquely identify your app for any calls to Podio Platform.

-**Line 2** is an optional configuration call that will make sure that whenever a user is authenticated, the session information (such as access tokens) will be persisted in the excrypted system Keychain automatically, and restored upon application launch.
+**Line 2** is an optional configuration call.
+It ensures that whenever a user is authenticated, the session information (such as access tokens) will be persisted in the excrypted system Keychain automatically, and restored upon application launch.
 This takes away the manual effort of saving/restoring sessions.

-## 3. Sign in as a user of your app
+## 3. Signing in as a user of your app

 In order to identify the user of your application, you typically want them to sign into your app.
-The common way to do this is to present a form with two fields; one for the email and one for the password.
+The common way to do this is to present a form with two fields: One for the email and one for the password.
 Because Podio Platform is based on the users Podio identity, all that a user of your application needs to do is provide their Podio username and password through such a login form.

-Once the user has provided their credentials, you can initiate a session in PodioPlatformKit by simply calling the `authenticateAsUserWithEmail(_:password)` method:
+Once the user has provided their credentials, you can initiate a session in PodioPlatformKit by calling the `authenticateAsUserWithEmail(_:password)` method:

 {% highlight Swift %}
 @IBAction func login(sender: UIButton!) {